nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 to work on something software related instead; however, I wanted to see it through to the end as a commitment to myself and the journey.

-If there is anything to take away from this portion of the article, besides the fact that I might be insane, it's imporant to see projects through to the end whatever the end may mean to you.
-Get far enough in a project to where you can call it completed or done, it feels rewarding and fulfilling.
-Also, putting something down for the time being doesn't have to always mean you're never going to pick it back up to finish it.
+If there is anything to take away from this portion of the article, besides the fact that I might have been driven to the brink of insanity, is that it is imporant to see projects through to the end whatever the end may mean to you.
+Getting far enough in a project to where you can call it completed or done, feels rewarding and fulfilling.
+Also, putting something down for the time being doesn't have to always mean that you are never going to pick it back up to finish it.

 ## Clock Module